mirasurf/tarzi/README.md

 - 🦀 **Dual Implementation**: Native Rust library and Python wrapper with CLI tools
 - 🔄 **Content Conversion**: Convert raw HTML into Markdown, JSON, or YAML, which is ready for LLMs
-- 🔍 **Search Integration**: Fetch fully rendered result pages with a unified interface for both browser (token-free) and API (token-required) modes
+- 🔍 **Search Integration**: Fetch fully rendered result pages with a unified interface for token-free headless browser mode
-- 🧠 **Multi-Engine Support**: Works with Bing, Google, DuckDuckGo, Brave Search, Tavily, and more
+- 🧠 **Multi-Engine Support**: Works with Bing, Google, DuckDuckGo, Baidu etc.
 - 🛡️ **Proxy Support**: Bypass network bans using proxy support to access global SEPs
 - 🚀 **End-to-End Workflow**: Full pipeline from search to content extraction for AI and automation use cases